inverse/termin/README.md

 ### Configuration

-Configure an `.env` file based on the `.env.example` with JSON encoded site information and notifier settings.
+Configure an `config.yml` file based on the `config.yml.example` file located in the root of the repostiory.

 #### Notifications